Does Soybean Oil Contain Soy? Understanding the Relationship

 Conclusion

-In summary, while soybean oil is derived from soybeans, highly refined soybean oil is generally safe for those with soy allergies due to its low protein content.
-However, unrefined oils should be avoided.
-Always check food labels and consult with a healthcare provider to ensure safety.
+In summary, while soybean oil is derived from soybeans, its safety for individuals with soy allergies largely depends on the type of oil.
+Highly refined soybean oil is generally safe as it contains minimal soy protein, whereas cold-pressed or unrefined soybean oil should be avoided.
+Always consult with a healthcare provider regarding dietary restrictions and read labels carefully to ensure safety.

 Citations